 SoCalGas owns four natural gas storage facilities with a combined working gas capacity of 137 Bcf and over 200 injection, withdrawal and observation wells that provide natural gas storage services for core, noncore and non-end-use customers.
 SoCalGas' and SDG&E's core customers are allocated a portion of SoCalGas' storage capacity.
 SoCalGas offers the remaining storage capacity for sale to others, including SDG&E for its non-core customer requirements.
 Natural gas withdrawn from storage is important for ensuring service reliability during peak demand periods, including heating needs in the winter, as well as peak electric generation needs in the summer.
-The Aliso Canyon natural gas storage facility has a storage capacity.
+The Aliso Canyon natural gas storage facility has a storage capacity of 86 Bcf and, subject to the CPUC limitations described below, represents 63% of SoCalGas' natural gas storage capacity.
 SoCalGas discovered a natural gas leak at one of its wells at the Aliso Canyon natural gas storage facility in October 2015 and permanently sealed the well in February 2016.
-SoCalGas was subsequently authorized to make limited withdrawals and injections of natural gas at the Aliso Canyon natural gas storage facility in October 2015 and permanently sealed the well in February 2016.
-SoCalGas was subsequently authorized to make limited withdrawals and injections of natural gas at the Aliso Canyon natural gas storage facility in October 2015 not permanently sealed the well in February 2016.
-SoCalGas was subsequently authorized to make limited withdrawals and injections of natural gas at the Aliso Canyon natural gas to help achieve reliability for the region at reasonable rates as determined by the CPUC.
+SoCalGas was subsequently authorized to make limited withdrawals and injections of natural gas at the Aliso Canyon natural gas storage facility and, as of July 2018, has been directed by the CPUC to maintain up to 34 Bcf of working gas to help achieve reliability for the region at reasonable rates as determined by the CPUC.
 In July 2019, to maintain system reliability and price stability, the CPUC issued a protocol authorizing withdrawals of natural gas from the facility if gas supply is low in the region.
 We discuss the Aliso Canyon natural gas storage facility leak in Note 16 of the Notes to Consolidated Financial Statements, in "Item 1A.
 Risk Factors" and in "Item 7.
 MD&A - Capital Resources and Liquidity - SoCalGas."